How to Have a Great Holiday on a Limited Budget

 No one wants to disappointment their children, particularly during the holidays.
 But pretending that things are just the same as they've always been will often just make things so much worse in the long run.

 So how do you tell your children that this holiday season will have to be leaner?

 Communicate openly with kids about money, in simple terms that they can comprehend.
 While a young child doesn’t need to know all of the details about your financial situation, they should understand basic benefits of budgeting and saving money.

 Don’t forget to talk about all the ways your family is fortunate.
 The point isn't to shame them for feeling disappointment, but rather to focus on the positives.
-After all, one secret of financial success is to appreciate the things that you already have (so dust off those old forgotten favorite toys from holidays past!)
+After all, one secret of financial success is to appreciate the things that you already have (so dust off those old forgotten favorite toys and keepsakes from holidays past!)

 When you're a kid, it can be really easy to think that a good holiday begins and ends with a big pile of presents.
 So in a leaner than normal year, it's important to take the focus off the gifts and on to experiences.